xipki/xipki/assemblies/xipki-ca/README.md

         </SSLHostConfig>
     </Connector>
   ```
+8. If you have multiple tomcat instances, change the listing port for SHUTDOW to be unique.

 8. (optional) To accelerate the start process, append the following block to the property
 `tomcat.util.scan.StandardJarScanFilter.jarsToSkip` in the file `conf/catalina.properties`